 1987: Love and Rockets released their third studio album, Earth, Sun, Moon.

 1991: Dire Straits released their sixth and final studio album, On Every Street.
-The album went to #1 on the UK chart and reached #12 on the Billboard pop chart in the US.
+It went to #1 on the UK chart and reached #12 on the Billboard pop chart in the US.

 2014: U2 released their thirteenth studio album, Songs of Innocence.
-The album was available exclusively on Apple’s iTunes Store until mid-October, when it received a physical release.
+It was available exclusively on Apple’s iTunes Store until mid-October, when it received a physical release.

 Joe Negroni, founding member of Frankie Lymon and the Teenagers, was born Jose Negroni in New York City in 1940.